-Sometimes, the greatest gift you can give to a shelter pet is time, love, and a temporary place to call home.
+Sometimes, the greatest gift you can give a pet is time, love, and a temporary place to call home.

-If you’re looking for a rewarding way to make a difference in the lives of pets in need — and you have a little extra room in your home and love in your heart — consider becoming a foster parent!
+If you’re looking for a meaningful way to help pets in need — and you have a little extra space in your home and heart — consider becoming a foster volunteer.

-Lawrence Humane foster parents provide temporary care to animals that need a little rest and relaxation from the shelter, are not yet ready for adoption because they are recovering from injury or illness, or are too young to be adopted.
+Lawrence Humane foster volunteers provide temporary care to shelter animals who need a break from the shelter environment, are recovering from illness or injury, or are too young to be adopted.

 Lawrence Humane provides all the food, supplies, kennels, toys, treats, and support a foster needs!
 We are here to help you with whatever support you need to care for the animal.